 With the many advantages Costa Rica has, it is set to become one of the main countries in the service industry and, along with the advancement and incorporation of new technologies, industries like life science development and technological device manufacturing are helping to boost the Costa Rican economy.

-If you want to start a company in Costa Rica, the ‘Silicon Valley of Latin America’, there are a few issues you will have to deal with; at Biz Latin Hub, our team of local experts can support your Costa Rica business venture.
-Get in contact with Josseline here for personalized support.
+If you want to start a company in Costa Rica, the ‘Silicon Valley of Latin America’, there are a few issues you will have to deal with; Contact us at Biz Latin Hub, our team of local experts can support your Costa Rica business venture.